Image from Allegany Art

 WHY WE DO WHAT WE DO

 One means of our creating a container by which we can briefly examine psychodrama theory would be by looking at the relationship that exists between our Thinking/Feelings/Bodies & Behaviors.
 In the center is Spirit, a concept that is perhaps more obvious in the creative arts therapies than in other disciplines.
-This appreciation of our spiritual dimension was imperative to J.L.
-Moreno.
+This validation of our spiritual dimension was essential to J.L.
+Moreno, the father of Psychodrama.

 THE FIVE KEY INSTRUMENTS FOR THE PSYCHODRAMA:

 J.L.
 Moreno identified 5 key instruments necessary for a psychodrama.
-This information is from Moreno’s article on Psychodrama and Sociometry in Psychodrama Volume I.
+This information is found in Moreno’s article on Psychodrama and Sociometry in Psychodrama Volume I.

 The Stage

-• This provides the arena for the action to occur.
-This setting can be a real location or a fantasy place.
-The stage provides safety through containment.
-In addition, it offers freedom by becoming a place where fantasy and reality can co-exist.
+- This provides the arena for the action to occur.
+This setting can be either a real location or a fantasy world.
+The stage provides safety to all the participants through containment.
+In addition, creating the setting offers freedom by becoming a place where fantasy and reality can co-exist.

 The Protagonist

-• This is the person who is telling his or her story.
-Unlike an actor, who speaks from a defined script, a protagonist in psychodrama and sociodrama is allowed the spontaneity necessary to tell and develop his or her drama in the moment, through thoughts, emotions and actions.
+- This is the person who is telling his or her story.
+Unlike an actor, who speaks from a defined script, the protagonists in psychodrama and sociodrama are allowed the spontaneity necessary to tell and develop their dramas in the moment, through thoughts, emotions and actions.

 The Auxiliary Egos

-• Psychodrama values the interaction between group members as key to both healing the person and the other participants in the group.
-Since our hurts and injuries occur within the context of relationships, the reparative work is most effective when it occurs within the group setting.
-The auxiliary egos are played by group members, who take the part of significant others in the drama.
-Auxiliaries might also be disowned or wounded parts of the self.
-At times, the auxiliaries can represent concrete objects [a chair, a bottle, an ocean] within the drama that have significance.
+- Psychodrama values interaction between group members as key to healing both the protagonist and the other participants in the group.
+Since our hurts and injuries occur within the context of relationships, the reparative work is most effective when it occurs within relationships, in this case, the group setting.
+Auxiliary egos are played by group members, who take the part of significant others in the drama.
+Auxiliaries might also have the roles of disowned or wounded parts of the self.
+At times, the auxiliaries can represent concrete objects (a chair, a bottle, an ocean) that have significance within the drama.

 The Director

-• The director acts as producer, counselor and analyst.
-She or he maintains contact with the protagonist, and facilitates the immediate action of the drama, as well as facilitating the transition to other scenes.
-Through the tools of psychodrama, the director can offer insight or provide interpretations of the action.
-A primary goal is for the director to work to maintain the equilibrium between mind/heart/body/and spirit during the action.
+- The director acts as producer, counselor and analyst.
+She or he maintains contact with the protagonist, and facilitates the immediate action of the drama, and facilitates transitions to other scenes.
+Through the tools of psychodrama, the director can lead the psychodrama into insight or help participants interpret the action.
+At the same time, the director will observe, monitor or intervene with others in the group as necessary.

 The Group or the audience

-• The group members offer support and containment for the protagonist.
-They provide an anchor throughout the warm-up and action, and assist the protagonist in cooling down at the end of the enactment.
+- The group members offer support and containment for the protagonist.
+They provide an anchor throughout the warm-up and action.
+They are the collective from which the protagonist can choose auxiliaries.
+Through sharing they also assist the protagonist in cooling down at the end of the enactment.
 As psychodrama is primarily a method of group therapy, the members also have a commitment to use the drama to identify and speak to their common ground of shared issues.
+Perhaps, the more accurate term for these individuals is ‘witnesses’.

 THREE BRANCHES OF PSYCHODRAMA: